 To ensure that students are making SAP, all enrolled students are required to achieve a certain Minimum Completion Percentage at each evaluation point during their studies.
-The University evaluates the successful course completion percentages for each student at 5 different evaluation points: at 20%, 40%, 60%, 80% and 100% of the Maximum Time Frame.
+The University evaluates the successful course completion percentages for bachelor's program students at 5 different evaluation points at 20%, 40%, 60%, 80% and 100%; and 4 different evaluation points at 33%, 56%, 78% and 100% for occupational associate's program students of the Maximum Time Frame.